aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 B-2.2.
 Speaking Captain Blue Card Offenses

-The following fouls result in a blue card for the team’s speaking captain, regardless of which team member caused the foul:
+The following fouls result in a blue card for the team's speaking captain, regardless of which team member caused the foul:

 2.4.4.
 Exceeding the broom limit